-6. World ranking
+6. Individual World Rankings

-There are two FIE rankings:
+There are two FIE individual rankings:

 - o.90 1.
 Individual World Cup ranking - (a) Principle

 The World Cup ranking is established each year by the Central Office of the FIE after the last World Cup competition of the season and before the World Championships or the Olympic Games, for each weapon and for both the open and junior categories.